 “Nah, nah,” Sammy pleaded.
 “I don’ wanna get in trouble.”

 “You’ve made that rather difficult for yourself,” Garibald pointed out.

 “’M fine.
 Really I am.
 See, I can…” Sam tried to get up, but again standing on his sprained ankle was too painful for him, and he fell.

 Garibald rolled his eyes.
 “Children!
 Come on.
 No buts.”

 The nurse was none too happy to be woken up at such a late hour.
-After being told the whole story she made a quick diagnostic, ordered for Sammy to be put to bed in the ward, and gave him some tonic to help him sleep.
-The next morning he awoke late to find that his ribs and ankle were bound in some heavily starched bandages.
+After being told the whole story she made a quick diagnosis, ordered for Sammy to be put to bed in the ward, and gave him some tonic to help him sleep.
+The next morning he awoke late to find that his ribs and ankle were bound in some plaster bandages.
 Several cuts and scratches were patched with some regular bandages.
 On his bedside table there were several bottles and jars of ointment, which cast a funny scent over the bed.

 Sam put his head down on the pillow, resigned to his fate, certain that before the day was up he would have been removed as Garibald’s apprentice, and he’d return to his home the same useless disgrace that he had been when he left.
-He certainly regretted his hair-brained scheme now, if he hadn’t the moment he hit the ground.
+He certainly regretted his hare-brained scheme now, if he hadn’t the moment he hit the ground.
 His head was throbbing, and he realized that he felt dizzy, too, and so squeezed his eyes shut with discomfort.
 He tried to remember exactly what had happened between falling from the apple tree and waking up here, but all he could remember was the falling and being caught.